 Doesn’t matter.
 Welcome!

-So…about me.
-Yeah…well, you see, it’s like this: When I’m not writing, I’m a software developer, having become a slave to Corporate America after spending eleven years in the U.S. Marine Corps.
+So, about me.
+Yeah.
+Well, you see, it’s like this: I used to be a software developer and analyst, having become a slave to Corporate America after spending quite a bit of time in the U.S. Marine Corps.
 Why did I join the military?
 Pretty simple, really.
 I’d gotten tired of people telling me what to do all the time, and was looking for a change.

 Whoops.